Preparing Siblings for a Hospital Visit

 Call for more information:410-328-7440 410-328-7440

-- How did your children learn that their sibling was hospitalized?
+- How they learned that their sibling was hospitalized

-Developmental Considerations: Children's developmental levels influence how they understand and process events and information.
-The following section includes information about thoughts, fears, and feelings common in children of various ages, as well as possible responses of interventions to address these developmental needs.
+Children's developmental levels influence how they understand and process events and information.
+The following section includes information about thoughts, fears and feelings common in children of various ages, as well as possible responses of interventions to address these developmental needs.

-When possible, use a Polaroid photograph to aid in preparing children for what they will see and experience at bedside.
-Briefly describe medical equipment that children will see and/ or hear.
+When possible, use a photograph to aid in preparing children for what they will see and experience at the bedside.
+Briefly describe the room and medical equipment.

 |How Children May Think or Feel||How to Respond|

 |Believe that their thoughts, actions or wishes caused the accident or illness.||Learn from children what they believe made their sibling sick or injured, then address any potential issues…"Lots of children think that, but it rarely happens that way."|